-Free Online tools for Market Research
+Free Online tools for Exploratory Research

 Quora is a forum where real people ask and answer questions.
 This is a great place to spend time reading through and getting in touch with what people are really thinking.
-The site is laden with opinions, and you can even hop with answers that could lead people to your website.
+The site is laden with opinions, and you can even hop in with answers that could lead people to your website.

-Applying your market research
+Applying your Market Research

 Exploring how customers are talking about your industry topics, or even your brand, can lead to a new understanding of how to relate to your customer.
 You can discover surprising circumstances, product use cases, and complaints you might have never considered.
 If you’re lucky, you could even find new online platforms, like niche forums, where you can reach your main demographic.
 Can you think of ways this research could change your marketing strategy?